minibolt-guide/minibolt/guide/bonus/system/wireguard-VPN.md

 ### Configure additional clients

-For each additional client, you must install the WireGuard software in each one of them and you could reuse the client's key pair previously created on the [generate client key pair](#generate-client-key-pair) section and all [client configuration](#client-configuration-part-1) section.
+For each additional client, you must install the WireGuard software in each of them and you could reuse the client's key pair previously created on the [generate client key pair](#generate-client-key-pair) section and all [client configuration](#client-configuration-part-1) sections.

 ### Configure additional servers